GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 -   If the status is "other", the remarks field is required.
 Otherwise, it is optional.

--   While under-development, and disposition are valid OSCAL values, systems with either of these operational status values are not eligible for a FedRAMP Authorization.
+-   While under-development and disposition are valid OSCAL values, systems with either of these operational status values are not eligible for a FedRAMP Authorization.

 ---
 #### System Functionality